pact-foundation/docs.pact.io/website/docs/implementation_guides/go.md

 title: Overview
 ---

-[Pact Go](https://github.com/pact-foundation/pact-go/) currently supports Pact Specification v2.
+[Pact Go](https://github.com/pact-foundation/pact-go/) currently supports all versions of the Pact specification including support for HTTP, synchronous messages, plugins and more.
 Checkout the [README](/implementation_guides/go/readme) to get started.

 ## Pact Go Workshop